What Causes a P0087 Code & How To Fix This Issue

 What is a P0087 Code?

 The P0087 code indicates a fuel rail/system pressure too low.
 This means that the fuel pressure in the fuel system is lower than the manufacturer’s specified range.
-It’s not recommended to drive with a P0087 code, as it can lead to engine stalling or other performance issues.
+Driving with a P0087 code is not recommended, as it can lead to engine stalling or other performance issues.

 Common Symptoms